 13. For a PX Participant or Agent to disclose information that it (he) obtains from a PX officer, staff or consultant, a member of the Board or a member of any PX committee where the PX Participant or Agent knew or should have known that the information was Confidential Information; or for a PX Participant or Agent to use such Confidential Information for its (his) own benefit.

 14. For a Participant to fail to comply with, and ensure that its Eligible Customers comply with, operational instructions issued by the PX as their Scheduling Coordinator unless the failure is caused by forces beyond its (their) control.
+What operational instructions are you referring to; what is this all about.
+Do you want participants to ensure the conduct of its customers?

 15. For a PX Participant to fail to submit its corresponding SC Transfer schedule to the California Independent System Operator, causing invalidation of the PX Day-of auction results for the given hour, unless such failure is caused by forces beyond its control.

 16. For a PX Participant to engage in any act or practice that is inconsistent with just and equitable principles of trade.
+Vague, no materiality standard

 17. For a PX Participant to engage in any act that is substantially detrimental to the interest or welfare of the PX or its ability to conduct effective and orderly markets.
+Good grief!

 The following conduct shall constitute a violation of exchange rules and a minor offense:

 1. For a PX Participant intentionally or negligently to make a false statement or misrepresentation on any application, report or other communication to the PX.
+Remove term “negligently”; too broad, vague, no materiality standard.
+Every mistake, no matter unintended or unintentional, can be construed as negligence.

 2. For a PX Participant intentionally or negligently to fail to submit a required notice within the time period prescribed by any exchange rule.
+Remove term “negligently”; too broad, vague, no materiality standard.
+Every mistake, no matter unintended or unintentional, can be construed as negligence.

 #425056v5